-He subsequently returned to British Columbia, where he worked with non-profit organizations and founded an art gallery.
+He subsequently returned to British Columbia, where he worked with different non-profit organizations and local art gallery.
 He also acted as a promoter and producer of cultural events, mainly in the realms of jazz and new music.
 At the same time, he taught himself sculpture.

 In 2009, he established in Montréal the Atelier de Sculpture du Village, where he teaches sculpture using live models to students at different levels, in particular professional artists and 3D designers seeking to perfect their skills in rendering the human body.

 His works are found in numerous private and corporate collections in Canada, the United States, France, New Zealand, Australia and China.

 My approach centres primarily on the polymorphic representation of the body in clay, a medium that is at once the cradle of humankind and its first medium of artistic expression.